Portable-Linux-Apps/Portable-Linux-Apps.github.io/index.md

 *This catalog and its CLI, "[**AM**](https://github.com/ivan-hc/AM)", make it easy for you to find, install, integrate and update all AppImage packages!*

-*This catalog is just the frontend for an ever growing database that aims to extend not only to x86_64 architecture apps listed here, but also to all others, from the modern ARM64/aarch64 to oldest i686, as an universal solution for all AppImages and portable programs for GNU/Linux!*

-*All the installation scripts are stored in the repository of the "**AM**" package manager.*

 <div align="center">

 ## *[https://github.com/ivan-hc/AM](https://github.com/ivan-hc/AM)*